 Philanthropic Leadership: Ali has chaired the International Leadership Foundation, which promotes internship opportunities for Asian American youth.
 She currently serves on the Advisory Board of the Olive Tree Initiative at UC Irvine, which promotes meaningful student dialogue on geopolitical conflicts.
 In 2018, she received Cal Southern University’s Hecht Philanthropy and Service Award.

 Democratic National Convention: Ali served as a delegate representing the 45th Congressional District at the Democratic National Convention in 2012 and 2016 – the first Pakistani Muslim woman to be elected from Orange County.
-She is a grassroots organizer for the Democratic Party who has raised thousands of dollars for candidates on the local and national level.
+She is a grassroots organizer for the Democratic Party who has raised thousands of dollars for candidates on the local and national levels.

-Ali lives in Orange County with her husband Karim and is the mother of Sara and Danyal.
+Ali lives in Washington D.C. with her husband Karim and is the mother of Sara and Danyal.